// Blog / comparison

 Codex starts a migration, runs a release check, and leaves the module marked `needs_recheck` because tests were not conclusive.

 Claude Code picks up the next task.
-Instead of trusting the prior chat, it reads the routing bundle, trust report, repair queue, and current source.
+Instead of trusting the prior chat, it reads the Routing Bundle, confidence report, unresolved follow-up work, and current source.

-The handoff is now encoded in repo-local artifacts, not in one private conversation.
+The handoff is now stored in repo-local files, not in one private conversation.

 .agents/skills/*/SKILL.md